 • Quick & easy: apply in less than 3 minutes

-• Borrow up to 100% of cost of attendance3
+• Borrow up to 100% of cost of attendance

 "College Ave Student Loans products are made available through Firstrust Bank, member FDIC, First Citizens Community Bank, member FDIC, or M.Y.
 Safra Bank, FSB, member FDIC.
 All loans are subject to individual approval and adherence to underwriting guidelines.
 Program restrictions, other terms, and conditions apply.

 (1)The 0.25% auto-pay interest rate reduction applies as long as a valid bank account is designated for required monthly payments.
+If a payment is returned, you will lose this benefit.
 Variable rates may increase after consummation.

 (3)As certified by your school and less any other financial aid you might receive.
 Minimum $1,000.